uphold/docs/_authentication.md

 You can use Basic Authentication by providing your username or email and password combination.

-If OTP (One Time Password, also known as Two-Factor Authentication) is required, then you will get an HTTP 401 (Unauthorized) response, along with the HTTP header `OTP-Token: Required`.
-Execute the command above again, this time passing your OTP verification code as a header, like so: `OTP-Token: <OTP-Token>`.
+If OTP (One-Time Password, also known as Two-Factor Authentication) is required, then you will get an HTTP 401 (Unauthorized) response, along with the HTTP header `OTP-Token: Required` and/or `OTP-Method-Id: Required`.
+In which case, execute the command above again, this time passing your OTP verification code and method id as a headers, like so: `OTP-Token: <OTP-Token>` and `OTP-Method-Id: <OTP-Method-Id>`.